Dre Campbell Farm

 Clean up by pruning excess plants or vines that might be attracting the bugs.
 You can also use natural pesticides, such as those mentioned in this post, to kill any existing bugs.

-And most importantly, keep an eye out for these bugs and vacuum up any you see inside the home as soon as possible.
+And most importantly, keep an eye out for these bugs and vacuum them up as soon as you see them in the home.

 Do you have a preferred method for managing kudzu bugs?
 Let us know in the comments below!